 Vandalism of and Destruction of Property.

-No person shall destroy deface, alter, change, or remove any monument, stone marker, benchmark, stake, post, or designation of any boundary line, survey line, or reference point.
+No person shall destroy deface, alter, change, or remove any monument, stone marker, benchmark, stake, post, or designation of any boundary line, trails, survey line, or reference point.

 No person shall deface, destroy, remove, or injure any building, sign, equipment, or other property or structure.